arosenberg01/Uber-Worker/README.md

 node push.js *input-file*
 ```

-If no file input is given, it defaults to using 'data/input.js'
+If no input file is given, it defaults to using 'data/input.js'

-The input file should be an array tasks formatted as JSON objects, where each object conforms to the requirements listed for getUberOptions.
+The input file should be an array of tasks formatted as JSON objects, where each object conforms to the requirements listed for ```getUberOptions```.
 Ex:

 ```javascript
 [